 This code creates five variables, one for each of the SOAP API classes.
 You will later be able to call these to issue commands through these APIs.
 Notice that the username, password, and hostname information passed into these classes comes from the variables declared immediately before the lines you pasted, retrieved from the environment variables using the Python getenv function.
 The strings passed into getenv directly map to the names defined in the .env file.

-Any time you save a file that is used by your Flask app, you must restart it!!
+Any time you save a file that is used by your Flask app, you must restart it for the changes to take effect.

 These are the APIs being exposed by the backend of your provisioning portal.